-CUSV's English proficiency evaluation test includes five reading passages with 20 comprehensive questions, totaling 100 points.
-Students are required to score over 61 for pass.
+CUSV's English proficiency evaluation test includes four sections: reading; writing; listening and speaking, which resemble TOEFL.
+Students are required to score over 61 for admission.

 FOR INTERNATIONAL APPLICANTS

 International applicants whose native language is not English are required to provide proof of English proficiency for admission to degree, certificate, and nondegree graduate programs.
 This must be demonstrated by one of the following means: